Skip to main content

 For each team, the overall “Runs” heading (light grey) comprises two broad subheadings: Runs Scored (salmon color) by the team on offense, and Runs Yielded (bright green) by the team on defense (those include all runs, earned or not).
 Each of those subheadings is in turn further subdivided into the categories of Real runs (light red or light green)—meaning what you will find printed in your daily newspapers—and expected runs (dark red or dark green) calculated from the appropriate set of team statistics (batting or pitching); the calculated runs are labelled by the Owlcroft name of the measure used: TOP for runs scored (Total Offensive Productivity) and TPP for runs yielded (Total Pitching Productivity).

 Just to clarify: there are no adjustments of any sort applied to the team stats used.
-What we are doing in the Table is applying the “raw” Owlcroft formulae for calculating real-world runs from real-world stats.
+What we are doing in the Table is applying the “raw” Owlcroft formulas for calculating real-world runs from real-world stats.

 There is, of course, another way of looking at the Table.
 If you have not accepted as yet that baseball analysis really is as reliable as, let’s say, nuclear physics in its results, this display gives you a chance to look over just what numbers the analyses do put out.
 As we keep saying over and over on these pages, this kind of analysis is just as precise as the statement that a tossed coin comes up heads half the time: the results are “true” in the exact same sense, in that the longer the data run—coin tosses or games played—the more accurate the predictions become, ultimately approaching (but, not even in theory, ever quite precisely reaching) perfect accuracy.
 Putting it yet another way, we know awfully well the precise impact of virtually every stat in baseball on the ultimate bottom line—the scoring of runs and the winning of baseball games.
 (You can, and should, also look in on the graphic demonstration of accuracy page.)